nkraghav/vl-related-posts-by-taxonomy/README.md

 == Description ==

-[WP Related Posts by Taxonomy] is a powerful plugin for WordPress that allows you to display a list of related posts on your website and in your feed.
+[VL Related Posts by Taxonomy] is a powerful plugin for WordPress that allows you to display a list of related posts on your website and in your feed.

 It shows the list of posts on the pages on the basis of the **ta-tags**.
 It relates all the posts having the same **ta-tags**.

-Although several similar plugins exist today, WP Related Posts by Taxonomy is one of the most powerful plugin that can support all of your custom post types.
+Although several similar plugins exist today, VL Related Posts by Taxonomy is one of the most powerful plugin that can support all of your custom post types.
 Only you have to select the post types to be suported by this plugin in its options page.
 It mapped the specified number of posts to the posts only once and stores them in the databse.
 So that it will not repeat the process of mapping.

 = Key features =